Frequently Asked Questions

 Do you have any gluten-free beer available in your taproom?

-While Tyranena does not currently brew a gluten-free beer, we proudly support two other local, Wisconsin breweries that do!
-You can find Lakefront Brewery’s New Grist Ginger (Milwaukee) and Alt Brew’s Farmhouse Ale (Madison) available in our Tasting Room.
+While Tyranena does not currently brew a gluten-free beer, we proudly support another local Wisconsin brewery that does!
+You can find Alt Brew’s Hiking Boots Blonde Ale available at our facility.
+(And we also have White Claw.)

-What forms of payment do you except at the brewery?
+What forms of payment do you accept at the brewery?

 In addition to cash, we also accept Visa, MasterCard, American Express and Discover cards.
 (There is no ATM at the brewery.)

 We do!
 Guests are welcome to sign onto our “Tyranena” network in the Tasting Room; it is unsecured and no password is required.
-Unfortunately, due to the brewery’s metal walls, the signal is not very strong (if available at all) outdoors in the Beer Garden.
+There is another connection available outdoors in the Beer Garden called “Tyranena Wifi Patio”.

 Are you hiring?